5 Mental Hacks That Stops You From Procrastinating

 How do you stop putting things off that are important… things that you need to do?

-In this post world expert in speed-reading and Brain Coach, Jim Kwik, give you a few quick science-based tips on how to eliminate procrastination.
+In this post, world expert in speed-reading and Brain Coach, Jim Kwik, gives you a few quick science-based tips on how to eliminate procrastination.

 #1 Procrastinate on Procrastination